-The indomitable spirits of Curly Lambeau and Vince Lombardi were at full force in Grant Turner, who should be portraying coaches in Hollywood but instead leads tours of Green Bay's Lambeau Field after retiring from — what else? — coaching high-school football.
+The indomitable spirits of Curly Lambeau and Vince Lombardi were at full force in Grant Turner, who should have been portraying coaches in Hollywood but instead was leading tours of Green Bay's Lambeau Field after retiring from — what else? — coaching high-school football.

 Green Bay, Wis., is not just the home of the Packers, it's the throne of the Packers.
 The city motto is a double-entendre: "We Know How to Play.''